systemacticco-rgb/linguistic-provenance-schema/working-group-submission.md

 LPS is independent of C2PA.
-Its current selector carrier, use of the `c2pa-text` library, native envelope handling, and registry recovery do not establish C2PA conformance, a Content Credential, JUMBF output, a COSE claim signature, SynthID interoperability, or conformance with another AI- watermarking system.
+Its current selector carrier, use of the `c2pa-text` library, native envelope handling, and registry recovery do not establish C2PA conformance, a Content Credential, JUMBF output, a COSE claim signature, SynthID interoperability, or conformance with another AI-watermarking system.

 The audited reference implementation is limited to manifest creation, signing, compression, carrier embedding, verification, and registry recovery.
 It is a